 (1) When a drainage course has been declared pursuant to section 106 the land comprised within the drainage course shall be taken for the purposes of Part IV of the Water Agencies (Powers) Act 1984 to be land to which the Corporation proposes to provide water services.

-(2) The Commission may inform a planning authority of the existence of a drainage course and may give advice and issue guidelines to the planning authority in accordance with section 66 of the Water Agencies (Powers) Act 1984.
+(2) The Minister may inform a planning authority of the existence of a drainage course and may give advice and issue guidelines to the planning authority in accordance with section 66 of the Water Agencies (Powers) Act 1984.

 (3) A planning authority shall have regard to the existence of a drainage course when considering whether any conditions should be imposed in relation to any development or subdivision.